snkennedy21/JWT_Auth/README.md

 # JWT_Auth
-The purpose of this repository is to provide individuals with a baseline repo from which to build personal projects.
-The tech stack for this baseline project is going to be the following
+The purpose of this repository is to provide individuals with a baseline repository they can use to build personal projects.
+Here is the tech stack used in the repository
-- Server: FastAPI (Python)
+- Server: FastAPI
 - Database: PostgreSQL
 - Object Relational Mapper: SQL Alchemy
 - Migration Tool: Alembic
 - Frontend Framework: React
-- State Management Library: Redux
+- State Management Library: Redux Toolkit
 - CSS Framework: Tailwind

-## How to Get Started
+## How To Start The Application
+Fork this repository
 ```
 git clone thissite
 ```